Vagrantin/xen-orchestra/README.md

 #### Step 6 — Node.js + Yarn
-Sets up Node 22.3 via `actions/setup-node` and enables Corepack so that the exact Yarn version declared in the monorepo's `packageManager` field is used (`yarn.lock` is cached between runs).
+Sets up Node 22.3 via `actions/setup-node` and enables Corepack so that the exact Yarn version declared in the repo's `packageManager` field is used (`yarn.lock` is cached between runs).

 #### Step 7 — Install dependencies and build